izakVoigt/hiring-challenge/backend/README.md

 - 6. Not found middleware: A middleware filters non-existing routes and returns a 404 error.

 - 7. Schema validation: Request bodies are validated against predefined schemas to ensure data integrity.

+- 8. The ticket module are thoroughly tested to ensure functionality and reliability.